 - Allergens - exacerbations may occur seasonally around pollen exposure or following exposure to animals such as cats, dogs or horses.

 - Time of day - there is a natural dip in peak flow overnight and in a vulnerable person this may precipitate or aggravate symptoms.
 It may cause nocturnal waking or simply being rather short of breath or wheezy in the morning.

 - Work-related - if symptoms are better at home/during holidays, asthma may be related to occupation.
 This has significant implications and it is sensible to refer the person to a chest physician or an occupational physician.
 See the separate Occupational Asthma article.
 Adults with a new diagnosis of asthma should be assessed for occupational asthma.

 - Atopic eczema, asthma and hay fever tend to run together in individuals and in families.

 - Ask about medication - the patient may have been started on a beta-blocker recently (including drops for glaucoma) or taken anti-inflammatory drugs.
 The association between non-steroidal anti-inflammatory drugs (NSAIDs), including aspirin, and the precipitation of asthma is well documented but, in reality, it is not often seen.

 - Ask about smoking, including passive smoking.

-See separate Respiratory System History and Examination article.
+See the separate Respiratory System History and Examination article.
 The chest should be examined but this may be normal between attacks: